 Introducing the Faster Diagnosis Standard (FDS) with faster, more streamlined diagnostic pathways to speed up diagnosis or ruling out of cancer and reduce patient anxiety. whilst improving operational performance

-by delivering Long Term Plan projects like Targeted Lung Health Checks and by reducing treatment variation.
-Establishing Targeted Lung Health Checks to diagnose lung cancer in at-risk communities.
+By delivering Long Term Plan projects like Targeted Lung Health Checks and by reducing treatment variation.
+Establishing Targeted Lung Health Checks (TLHC) to diagnose lung cancer in at-risk communities.

 Trial data suggest that around 66% of cancers diagnosed via the programmes will be at stage 1 or stage 2, compared to 28.9% in 2018.

-providing personalised care and support that meets individual patient needs and ensures rapid access to clinical support when needed after treatment.
+Providing Personalised Care and Support (PCS) that meets individual patient needs and ensures rapid access to clinical support when needed after treatment.

-Cancer Alliances have led efforts to maintain cancer services during the pandemic, including through:
+Cancer Alliances led efforts to maintain cancer services during the pandemic, including through:

-Piloting new technologies like colon capsule endoscopy and Cytosponge to reduce demand for endoscopies, offering patients a less invasive test.
+Piloting new technologies like Colon Capsule Endoscopy (CCE) and Cytosponge to reduce demand for endoscopies, offering patients a less invasive test.

 Providing chemotherapy at home to reduce the need for patients to come to hospital and offering COVID friendly treatments with reduced side-effects.